 During the years, already some 600 architects, designers and fine artists or work groups have had the opportunity to work and stay in New York in the artist-in-residency program.

 The Institute has organized exhibitions and events related to all of its focus areas.
-The most recent ones being Bodies, Borders Crossings: Photography and Video Art from Finland (2011-), Eero Saarinen: Shaping the Future (2006-10), and SCENARIOS: New Finnish Design (2011).
+The most recent ones being FASHION INTERACTIONS and FASHION CURATING NOW realized in collaborations with Parsons The New School for Design in New York (2013), New Museum's IDEAS CITY festival in NYC (2013), Bodies, Borders Crossings: Photography and Video Art from Finland (2011-), Eero Saarinen: Shaping the Future (2006-10), and SCENARIOS: New Finnish Design (2011).
 In addition to organizing these exhibitions and events, the Institute has also published related websites and printed catalogues.

 Furthermore, the Institute has developed active networks of collaboration with North American educational institutions and organizations within the field of visual arts.